PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

   * - technology portfolio
     - Existing total installed capacity across all zones.
-    - xxx
+    - To model the status quo and retirement of technologies.

   * - technology upper bound
     - Upper bound of installed capacity of different technologies.
     - To model the potential of technologies with land, fuel, and water constraints.

   * - technology variable cost
-    - Variable operation and maintaince cost of different technologies.
+    - Variable operation and maintenance costs of different technologies.
     - To calculate the system cost.

   * - transline